Home > Combat Vehicles > Forces of Valor > Forces of Valor Military Vehicles Series (1:32 Scale) > Forces of Valor Legacy and Engine Plus Series >

 Description Extended Information

-Forces of Valor FOV912136A US M4A3E2 Sherman Jumbo Assault Tank with VVSS Suspension - "Cobra King", C Company, 37th Tank Battalion, 4th Armored Division, Bastogne, Belgium, December 26th, 1944 [Bonus Ford GAA V-8 Engine] (1:32 Scale) "The only way you can win a war is to attack and keep on attacking, and after you have done that, keep attacking some more."
+Forces of Valor FOV912136A US M4A3E2 Sherman Jumbo Assault Tank with VVSS Suspension - Lieutenant Charles Boggess, "Cobra King", C Company, 37th Tank Battalion, 4th Armored Division, Bastogne, Belgium, December 26th, 1944 [Bonus Ford GAA V-8 Engine] (1:32 Scale) "The relief of Bastogne is the most brilliant operation we have thus far performed and is in my opinion the outstanding achievement of this war."

 - General George S. Patton Jr., January 1945